open-numbers/ddf--uis--stats/README.md

 2. choose "Education (full dataset)" in left sidebar
 3. in Export menu, choose "SDMX (XML)" format
 4. choose "Generic format" and download both SDMX and DSD file.

+## depandencies for the script

+- xmltodict
+- lxml